CV

 Supervisor: John Panter and David Watson

-BOOK PUBLISHING GRANTS – $5 Million +
+BOOK PUBLISHING GRANTS – $5 million +

 Project Originator: Recovering Languages and Literacies in the Americas, with Donna Shear and Heather Lundine, University of Nebraska Press, from Andrew W. Mellon Foundation – award $769,000